-Constable to obtain information
+Connétable to obtain information

-- (1) The Constable of a Parish shall during the December immediately prior to a rateable year or the January of a rateable year serve on each owner of land in the Parish a written notice requiring the owner to make a return in the form required by the notice containing particulars required for the purposes of this Law. - (2) If, at the same time as serving notices in accordance with paragraph (1), the Constable publishes a notice in the Jersey Gazette stating - - (a) that in accordance with that paragraph notices have been served on each owner of land in the Parish; and - (b) that any owner of land in the Parish who has not received a notice served in accordance with that Article should contact the Constable, each owner of land in the Parish shall be taken to have been served with a notice in accordance with that paragraph and it shall not be an excuse for non-compliance with the notice for an owner to show that a notice was not served on him.
+- (1) The Connétable of a Parish shall during the December immediately prior to a rateable year or the January of a rateable year serve on each owner of land in the Parish a written notice requiring the owner to make a return in the form required by the notice containing particulars required for the purposes of this Law. - (2) If, at the same time as serving notices in accordance with paragraph (1), the Connétable publishes a notice in the Jersey Gazette stating - - (a) that in accordance with that paragraph notices have been served on each owner of land in the Parish; and - (b) that any owner of land in the Parish who has not received a notice served in accordance with that Article should contact the Connétable, each owner of land in the Parish shall be taken to have been served with a notice in accordance with that paragraph and it shall not be an excuse for non-compliance with the notice for an owner to show that a notice was not served on him.

-- (3) The Constable of a Parish may at any time serve a written notice on the owner or occupier of land in the Parish requiring the owner or occupier to provide information in respect of that land required to check information held by the Parish for the purposes of this Law.
+- (3) The Connétable of a Parish may at any time serve a written notice on the owner or occupier of land in the Parish requiring the owner or occupier to provide information in respect of that land required to check information held by the Parish for the purposes of this Law.

 - (4) If -

 - (a) an Assessment Committee;

 - (b) the Supervisory Committee; or

 - (c) the Appeal Board,

-requires information in respect of land in a Parish for the purpose of carrying out its duties under this Law it may request the Constable of the Parish to serve a written notice on the owner or occupier of the land requiring him to provide that information, and the Constable must comply with that request.
+requires information in respect of land in a Parish for the purpose of carrying out its duties under this Law it may request the Connétable of the Parish to serve a written notice on the owner or occupier of the land requiring him to provide that information, and the Connétable must comply with that request.

 - (5) A person upon whom a notice is served or is to be taken as having been served under paragraph (1), (3) or (4), who fails without reasonable cause to comply with the notice within 15 days of it being served is guilty of an offence and liable to a fine not exceeding level 2 on the standard scale.
-[1] - (6) If a person is charged with an offence under paragraph (5) and accepts the decision of the Constable or a Centenier having jurisdiction in the matter the Constable or Centenier may inflict and levy summarily a fine not exceeding level 1 on the standard scale. - (7) A person who intentionally provides information under this Article that is false in a material particular is guilty of an offence and liable to a fine not exceeding level 3 on the standard scale.
+[1] - (6) If a person is charged with an offence under paragraph (5) and accepts the decision of the Connétable or a Centenier having jurisdiction in the matter the Connétable or Centenier may inflict and levy summarily a fine not exceeding level 1 on the standard scale. - (7) A fine imposed by virtue of paragraph (6) may be retained by the Parish. - (8) A person who intentionally provides information under this Article that is false in a material particular is guilty of an offence and liable to a fine.